larpchronicles/rules/chronicles-rulebook.md

 - Potion Physrep
 - Voice Radius†

-It is possible for abilities and weapon blows to be delivered via any Delivery Method (as specified by the skills of the character using the ability).
+It is possible for abilities and weapon blows to be delivered via any delivery method (as specified by the skills of the character using the ability).

 _† Not strictly a physical object, but you get the idea_